atugman/Cloud-Innovation-Summit-Docker/codelab.md

 Click “Create.”

 The scan will take a few minutes to complete, likely about 8 or 10 minutes.
-But while we wait, we can perform other Cloud management tasks.
-Let's continue our exploration of the Security and Compliance Center by drilling into the available goals and profiles.
+But while we wait, we can perform other Cloud management tasks, so let's continue our exploration of the Security and Compliance Center.

+For the purpose of this lab, we selected the “IBM Cloud for Financial Services v.0.4.0” profile to scan our environment against.
+This profile meets the needs of many of our customers, including SecureBank.
+Let’s take a moment to drill deeper into this profile and what it’s accomplishing for SecureBank!

 ## Review Available Predefined Profiles